It’s that time of year again!

 So without further ado, let’s get started.

 4. And just like her blog, Laura gives a warm and personal touch to everything she does.
-She begins each chapter of the book with stories about her life, allowing us, the readers, to get a peak inside her world.
+She begins each chapter of the book with stories about her life, allowing us, the readers, to get a peek inside her world.
 Each recipe has it’s own personal story or description that is written with intentional warmth and care.
-One of the reasons that Laura is so well loved is because she finds a way to do it all so well.
-From writing, to recipe development, to photography, her touch shine through, making this one of the most beautiful cookbooks I have seen in a long time.
+One of the reasons that Laura is so well-loved is because she finds a way to do it all so well.
+From writing to recipe development to photography, her touch shines through, making this one of the most beautiful cookbooks I have seen in a long time.

-You ready to see what I’m talking about?
+I’m going to let you even see for yourself.
 Let’s take a look at this INCREDIBLE Weeknight Root Vegetable Dal pictured below.

 Keyword: Root Vegetable Dal